Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Conclusions and Future Developments

 Although the proposed model offers a detailed representation of the tumor microenvironment on multiple scales, the results should primarily be interpreted as exploratory.
 The analysis demonstrates internal consistency and physiological plausibility in a range of hypothetical scenarios, but it does not yet include calibration to specific experimental data sets or patient-derived measurements.
 Therefore, its primary value lies in the generation of hypotheses and the guidance of future experimental or computational studies, rather than providing predictive assessments for clinical settings.
 Furthermore, it has several limitations that suggest opportunities for future improvements.
-Some biological processes were simplified or excluded, such as dynamic changes in vessel permeability, red blood cell interactions, vascular remodeling, and time-dependent effects of therapy on the vasculature.
-Moreover, steady-state or quasi-steady oxygen transport is assumed, and the model lacks full temporal coupling between all components, which could be important for modeling rapid treatment responses or combination therapies.
-Future work will address these aspects by incorporating time-dependent vascular remodeling, angiogenesis, and tumor growth models, as well as refining drug-specific metabolic pathways.
-Further sensitivity analysis of geometrical parameters and their interactions could yield more insight into patient-specific variability.
-Integration with \textit{in vivo} and \textit{in vitro} experimental data will be crucial to calibrate the model and support uncertainty quantification, inverse modeling, and personalized therapy design.
-In addition, coupling the current framework with data-driven techniques could provide practical strategies for real-time adaptation to treatment.
+Some biological processes were simplified or excluded, including dynamic changes in vessel permeability, red blood cell interactions, vascular remodeling, and the time-dependent effects of therapy on the vasculature. {This assumption implies that acute vascular remodeling and transient fluctuations in oxygen supply are neglected.
+As a result, the predicted oxygen distributions are smoother and more stable than \textit{in vivo}, and the corresponding survival fraction $SF$ reflects the average conditions rather than the effects of cycling hypoxia or abrupt vascular alterations.
+Although this simplification is sufficient for our sensitivity analysis, it may underestimate the impact of transient hypoxic events on drug activation and cellular response.} Furthermore, steady-state or quasi-steady oxygen transport is assumed, and the model lacks a complete temporal coupling between all components, which could be important for modeling rapid response to treatment or combination therapies. {In addition to highlighting the exploratory character of this work, the sensitivity analysis suggests several testable hypotheses that can guide future experimental investigations.
+First, increasing vessel oxygen permeability enhances tissue oxygenation but simultaneously decreases hypoxia-driven drug activation, leading to a non-monotonic impact on cell survival.
+Second, variability in metabolic parameters $(V_{\max}^{\mathrm{ox}}, K_m^{\mathrm{ox}})$ across cell lines or in patient-specific settings is predicted to strongly influence therapeutic outcome, suggesting that these quantities are potential biomarkers of treatment response.
+Third, our results indicate that the sensitivity of the survival fraction to microvascular geometry is secondary compared to systemic pharmacokinetics and metabolic rates, implying that optimizing drug scheduling may outweigh the effects of structural vascular heterogeneity.
+By making these hypotheses explicit, the model can serve not only as a computational tool but also as a generator of experimentally verifiable predictions.}